-As explained in note 2 to the financial statements, the company in addition to complying with its legal obligation to apply IFRSs as adopted by the European Union, has also applied IFRSs as issued by the International Accounting Standards Board (IASB).
-In our opinion the financial statements give a true and fair view of the financial position of the company as at 31 March 2020 and of its financial performance and its cash flows for the year then ended in accordance with IFRSs as issued by the IASB.
+As explained in note 2 to the financial statements, the company in addition to complying with its legal obligation to apply international accounting standards in conformity with the requirements of the Companies Act 2006, has also applied IFRSs as issued by the International Accounting Standards Board (IASB).

+In our opinion the financial statements give a true and fair view of the financial position of the company as at 31 March 2021 and of its financial performance and its cash flows for the year then ended in accordance with IFRSs as issued by the IASB.